The Whole Coast to Coast Path

 St Bees to Robin Hoods Bay in 13 Days Walking Code: CC14

-This is the second shortest of our full length Coast to Coast walking holidays, walking the whole Coast to Coast route in 13 days.
-This holiday splits the long Rosthwaite to Patterdale section at Grasmere, an attractive village at the very heart of the Lake District.
+This is the second shortest of our full length Coast to Coast itineraries, walking the whole Coast to Coast route in 13 days.
+This itinerary splits the long Rosthwaite to Patterdale section at Grasmere, an attractive village at the very heart of the Lake District.
 Well worth a stop.

 |Day 1||Travel to St Bees for your first nights accommodation|

 |Day 2||St Bees to Ennerdale||14||23|

 |Day 6||Patterdale to Shap||16||26|

 |Day 12||Ingleby Arncliffe to Great Broughton||13||21|

 |Day 15||Depart from Robin Hood's Bay after breakfast|